 This year they are even inviting dignitaries from Japan, the original land of cherry blossoms.

 You will get shared cars from Paltan Bazar (near Railway station) or Borjhar Airport.
 They should cost no more than INR 300 per head and takes around 3 hours or so.
 You can also take local transport to reach Khanapara, which is on the edge of Guwahati, and get a shared Tata Sumo for only INR 170.
 Buses exist but they are infrequent and timings may be awkward.

 Where does the Shillong Cherry Blossom Festival Take Place?

-Events take place at various venues around Shillong such as Ward’s Lake and the Polo Ground.
+Events take place at various venues around Shillong such as Ward’s Lake, Polo Ground, and some stadiums in the city.
 Normally these places are not far from each other and not hard to reach once you are in the city.

 How to travel from one venue to another during the cherry blossom fest?

 Hiring a cab for yourself can be expensive in Shillong.
 So, check the map and get yourself acquainted with the place names within the city so that you can hop into any of the cabs carrying locals.
 This way, you should reach any place in INR 10-20.